Terms of Participation

 Any other disputes will be resolved as follows:

-If a dispute arises under this agreement, we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Dorchester County.
+If a dispute arises under this agreement, we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Baldwin County.
 Any costs and fees other than attorney fees associated with the mediation will be shared equally by each of us.

-If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Dorchester County, under the rules of the American Arbitration Association.
+If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Baldwin County, under the rules of the American Arbitration Association.
 Judgment upon the award rendered by the arbitration may be entered in any court with jurisdiction to do so.

 If this all sounds kind of mean and undiplomatic, you should have seen what the lawyers gave to us in the first place.
 We had to remind them that human torture and sacrifice was outlawed in the United States.
 Boy, did they look disappointed!